 All structures large and small are subject to physical forces that affect their performance.
-From a wind turbine blade vibrating in an offshore gale to a civil engineering structure distorting under foot traffic, these forces test the integrity of the structures.
-Yet, while structures must be resilient and rigid enough, over-engineering them can be both unnecessary and costly – especially when weight is an issue.
-And some structures, like engine mounts, must not be too rigid.
-They must absorb vibrations to maximize comfort.
-Understanding how structures behave in action is what enables engineers to optimize their designs, monitor structural integrity, and maximize performance.
+From a wind turbine blade vibrating in an offshore gale, an aircraft experiencing turbulence during flight to machinery exposed to self-generated vibration, these forces test the integrity of structures.
+Yet, while structures must be resilient and rigid, over-engineering them can be both unnecessary and costly – especially when weight is an issue.
+And some structures, such as engine mounts, must not be too rigid.
+They must absorb vibration in order to maximize comfort.
+Understanding how structures behave in service enables engineers to optimize their designs, monitor structural integrity, and maximize performance.

 Operating deflection shapes (ODS) analysis is a very versatile application for determining the vibration patterns of machinery and structures under various operating conditions.
 The vibration patterns are shown as animated geometric models of the structure that display a combination of the forcing function acting on the structure and the dynamic properties of the structure.